2i2c-org/team-compass/practices/coordination.md

 - {guilabel}`Needs review` Tasks that have an implementation that require feedback from others.
 For example, reviews for pull requests.
 - {guilabel}`Done` Tasks that are complete!
 When you move a task here, make sure to update any relevant deliverables.

-There is one Active Development Backlog defined [at this GitHub Projects Board](https://github.com/orgs/2i2c-org/projects/5).
+There is one Activity Backlog defined [at this GitHub Projects Board](https://github.com/orgs/2i2c-org/projects/5).

 (coordination:tasks)=
 ### Tasks

 Deliverables of sufficient complexity are broken down into _tasks_.
 Tasks should be completable by a single person in less than one day (generally, completable with a few hours of focused work at most).
 Make sure to attach a link between your deliverable and its tasks (e.g., by adding links to issues in the deliverable’s “to do” checklist)

-Tasks are generally encoded as checklist items in a deliverable, then added to the Active Development Backlog when the deliverable is being worked on.
+Tasks are generally encoded as checklist items in a deliverable, then added to the Activity Backlog when the deliverable is being worked on.

 Here’s an example of a deliverable with a few tasks: